EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

 `docker.enterprisedb.com`.
-Note the multiple `--set` options, for the `image.repository`, `PGD_IMAGE_NAME` and `PGD_PROXY_IMAGE_NAME` in addition to the `edb-postgres-for-kubernetes.image.repository` where the PGD operator is pulled from.
-4 in total.
+Note the multiple `--set` options, for the `image.repository`, `PGD_IMAGE_NAME` and `PGD_PROXY_IMAGE_NAME` in addition to the `edb-postgres-for-kubernetes-lts.image.repository` where the PGD operator is pulled from.
+There are 4 in total
+- `image.repository` where the PG4K-PGD operator image is pulled from.
+- `edb-postgres-for-kubernetes-lts.image.repository` where the PG4K operator image is pulled from.
+- `PGD_IMAGE_NAME` and `PGD_PROXY_IMAGE_NAME` where the PGD and PGD Proxy image are pulled from.

 Assuming that you have your necessary credentials, please fill in the USERNAME and PASSWORD below.